-The commission will hold a hybrid virtual and in-person public hearing on this proposal in Austin on Monday, March 31, 2025, at 10:00 a.m. in Building E, Room 201S at the commission's central office located at 12100 Park 35 Circle.
+The commission will hold a hybrid virtual and in-person public hearing on this proposal in Austin, Texas, on Monday, March 31, 2025, at 10:00 a.m. in Building A, Room 173 at the commission's central office located at 12100 Park 35 Circle.
 The hearing is structured for the receipt of oral or written comments by interested persons.
 Individuals may present oral statements when called upon in order of registration.
 Open discussion will not be permitted during the hearing; however, commission staff members will be available to discuss the proposal 30 minutes prior to the hearing at 9:30 a.m.

 Individuals who plan to attend the hearing virtually and want to provide oral comments and/or want their attendance on record must register by Thursday, March 27, 2025.
 To register for the hearing, please email Rules@tceq.texas.gov and provide the following information: your name, your affiliation, your email address, your phone number, and whether or not you plan to provide oral comments during the hearing.
 Instructions for participating in the hearing will be sent on Friday, March 28, 2025, to those who register for the hearing.

-For the public who do not wish to provide oral comments but would like to view the hearing may do so at no cost at:
+For the public who do not wish to provide oral comments but would like to view the hearing may do so at no cost at: https://events.teams.microsoft.com/event/a31122f6-2c36-4071-8e00-3a262e1c584f@871a83a4-a1ce-4b7a-8156-3bcd93a08fba

-https://events.teams.microsoft.com/event/a31122f6-2c36-4071-8e00-3a262e1c584f@871a83a4-a1ce-4b7a-8156-3bcd93a08fba https://www.tceq.texas.gov/rules/hearings.html.
-If you need additional translation services, please contact TCEQ at (800) 687-4040.
-Si desea información general en español, puede llamar al (800) 687-4040.

-Persons who have special communication or other accommodation needs who are planning to attend the hearing should contact Sandy Wong, Office of Legal Services at (512) 239-1802 or 1-800-RELAY-TX (TDD).
+Persons who have special communication or other accommodation needs who are planning to attend the hearing should contact Sandy Wong, Office of Legal Services at (512) 239-1802 or (800) RELAY-TX (TDD).
 Requests should be made as far in advance as possible.